greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/okrs-basics_2.md

 ---
-title: "Overview of Objectives and Key Results (OKRs)"
+title: Overview of Objectives and Key Results (OKRs)
-description: "General information on OKRs, criteria, and guidance on how to write them."
+description: General information on OKRs, criteria, and guidance on how to write them.
 weight: 1
+date: '2025-06-12'
+aliases:
+- /docs/okrs-basics_2/
+linkTitle: Overview of Objectives and Key Results (OKRs)
+type: docs
 ---

 ## What are OKRs?